lizmat/articles/migrating-perl-to-raku-7.md

 ```
 Note that this feature is purely intended to facilitate debugging, and should probably not be used in any code running in production.

-## Always Code between Curlies
+## Always Expression between Curlies
-In Raku, something between curly braces (`{ }`) is *always* code, no matter where it occurs.
+In Raku, something between curly braces (`{ }`) is *always* an expression, no matter where it occurs.
 This applies to indexing into a hash, where this differs in semantics from Perl:
 ```
 # Perl
 %hash{a} = 42;